openshift/enhancements/enhancements/dns/coredns-egressfirewall-integration.md

 * Whenever there's a change in the IP addresses or the next lookup time (TTL + last lookup time) for a DNS name, the additional step of updating the related `DNSNameResolver` CRs will be executed.
 This will add some delay to the DNS lookup process.
 However, this will only happen whenever there's a change in the DNS information.
-* For wildcard DNS names, it is not possible to pre-emptively find out the matching regular DNS names which have different IP addresses assigned to them as compared to the matching wildcard DNS names.
+* For wildcard DNS names, it is not possible to pre-emptively find out the matching regular DNS names which have DNS records in the upstream nameservers.
 For these regular DNS names the first lookup may originate from a workload pod, in which case the pod may see an initial delay until the underlying ACL rules are updated with the corresponding IP addresses.
 However, this will happen only for the first DNS lookup of a particular DNS name by any pod.
 Subsequently, it will be handled by the `DNSNameResolver` controller to keep the IP addresses updated.